Theys96/blind-song-scanner/README.md

 ## Development

 This application was built with npm/11.0.0 and vite/5.4.8.
-This project's code is in a work-in-progress state, it has several glitches and many opportunities for refactoring.
+The project's code is in a work-in-progress state, it has several glitches and many opportunities for refactoring.

 To install and start this React app locally, clone the repository and run: